Rockbridge Area Master Gardener (RAMGA) Training

-Reading from the Master Gardener Handbook, following the course of study syllabus.
-The Handbook is included in the registration fee.
+Reading from the online Master Gardener Handbook, following the course of study syllabus.
+(Access/log-in to the digital Handbook is included in the registration fee.)

-Studying the on-line modules which supplement the Handbook readings.
-Each module is illustrated and contains links for further reference.
-If broadband access is limited, a flash drive will be provided upon request.
+Studying the on-line modules which supplement the digital Handbook readings.
+(Each module is illustrated and contains links for further reference.)
+Also, as part of the registration fee, each trainee will receive both the digital Handbook and the modules on a flash drive.

 Completing open book, on-line, self-grading quizzes.

-Attending, as a class group, 10 labs held in the Rockbridge area.
-The labs are scheduled on Saturdays, late afternoons, or evenings.
-These are interactive and allow for problem solving with fellow trainees.
+Attending hands-on labs, as a class group with other future Master Gardeners.
+(The labs are scheduled on Saturdays, late afternoons, or evenings.
+These are interactive and allow for problem solving with fellow trainees.)

-Upon graduation, the trainee becomes a Master Gardener Volunteer Intern.
-With completion of the 50 volunteer hours, to be accomplished within one year after graduation, the Intern becomes a full Master Gardener Volunteer.
+Upon completion of the course work, the trainee becomes a Master Gardener Volunteer Intern.
+With the achievement of the 50 volunteer hours, the Intern becomes a certified Master Gardener Volunteer.
 Thereafter, the Master Gardener Volunteer is asked to volunteer a minimum of 20 hours per year on approved Master Gardener Volunteer projects, along with a minimum of 8 hours of continuing education.
-The 8 continuing education hours can be completed through Rockbridge Area Master Gardener programs and surrounding area plant symposiums.
+The 8 continuing education hours can be completed through Rockbridge Area Master Gardener programs, surrounding area plant symposiums, and online webinars.

 The Master Gardener Volunteer Program is a commitment.
-It is an opportunity to give back to the community, while having a lot of fun and comradeship.
-It is a combination of community sharing, continuing education, social interaction and personal satisfaction.
+It is an opportunity to give back to the community, while having a lot of fun and comradery.
+The Master Gardener Volunteer Program is a combination of community sharing, continuing education, social interaction and personal satisfaction.